 I have no idea how many restaurants there are in Bar Harbor but trust me, there are a lot!
 Craving French, Cuban, Irish or Maine cuisine?
 Prefer fine dining, casual or really casual outside on a picnic table?
 Steaks, seafood, burgers, pizza or popovers?
 You definitely can find it all here.
 Way to many choices!
-We did our best to go to each and every one of them but then decided we’d have to stay here for the entire summer and take out a loan to achieve that goal.
+We did our best to go to each and every one of them during our visits in 2015 and 2018 but then ultimately decided we’d have to stay here for the entire summer and take out a loan to achieve that goal.
 But as you can see from the list below we did manage to visit quite a few on Mt Desert Island.

 Cafe This Way, 14 1/2 Mt.
 Desert Street, Bar Harbor – Rating 5/5

 Eclectic, quirky and casual cafe that might have once been a garage tucked away on a small side street away from the hubbub of downtown Bar Harbor.
 Excellent quality food and preparation at relatively low prices, especially for this area.
 At least in regard to breakfast this restaurant gets our vote for best value.
 Highly recommended.
 Usually very busy so expect a wait during the peak season.
 To get there follow RT 3 into Bar Harbor where it becomes Mt.
 Desert Street, turn right onto the narrow and easy to miss Temple St Rd which will bring you to the restaurant and a small free parking area.
 We ate here three times in 2015 for breakfast and wanted to try dinner but never had a chance.

 The Harney ($7.95) is excellent (so good Rob had it twice and I had it once) – delicious homemade corned beef hash with two poached eggs with hollandaise sauce.
 I tried the Smoked Salmon Benedict ($8.50) served with home fries which was also excellent.